 High school can be a very stressful time in a teenager’s life.
-There’s pressures from all directions: social media, family, friends, school work, college admissions, internal, and more.
+There’s pressures from all directions: internal, social media, family, friends, schoolwork, college admissions, and more.

 Along with these pressures, is constant change.
 Change is an inescapable part of life and stress comes from having to meet the new demands and challenges that change brings.